AdobeXD/plugin-samples/reference/structure/folder-structure.md

 └── manifest.json
 ```

-The `manifest.json` and `main.js` files stored in your plugin's parent directory are the bare minimum requirement for your plugin to work, but it's possible to have more files if you want.
-Any data files you need to include with your plugin can be read in using the [File APIs](../uxp/using-file-apis.md).
+The `manifest.json` and `main.js` files stored in your plugin's parent directory are the bare minimum requirement for your plugin to work, but it's possible to have more JavaScript files if you want.
+You can learn about including further JavaScript files in our [JavaScript concepts section on using `require`](/reference/javascript/javascript-support.html#can-i-use-require).

-You can learn more about where plugins are stored in our [plugin location and name guide](./plugin-location-name.md).